Glacier Bay Basin: History

-A Frank Roche photo of LaRoche (standing) and T.

-J. Richardson (seated) on the shoulder of Mt.
-Wright overlooking Muir.
+A Frank Roche photo of LaRoche (standing) and T. J. Richardson (seated) on the shoulder of Mount Wright overlooking John Muir.

 John Muir, the naturalist, conservationist and scientist, pioneered the focus of the world on the Glacier Bay phenomenon.
-During his research Muir had witnessed the glaciers in action.
+During his research Muir witnessed the glaciers in action.
 He had noted that the ice had retreated almost all the way up.
-In 1888 (1889 is also mentioned in some references) when John Muir first visited the Bay, this wall was 48 mi and retreated from the sea by 44 mi.
-Now, it stands retreated to 65 mi, as a remnant of the old wall of the glacier system and has 16 major tidewater glaciers (10, 12 and 15 are also mentioned in some references).
+In his 1915 memoir Travels in Alaska, Muir reported that when he first visited the Bay in 1879, this wall was 48 mi wide and retreated from the sea by 44 mi.
+Today it has retreated to 65 mi, as a remnant of the old wall of the glacier system, and has 16 major tidewater glaciers (10, 12 and 15 are also mentioned in some references).

-In 1899, wealthy railroad magnate Edward Harriman arranged for a maritime expedition called the Harriman Alaska Expedition to Alaska comprising an elite community of scientists, artists, photographers, and naturalists to explore and document the Alaskan coast.
-The voyagers, spent two months traveling from Seattle, along the coast of Alaska, to Siberia, and back again.
-In many ways, the expedition was an intersection of 19th-century science and 20th-century science.
+In 1899, wealthy railroad magnate Edward Harriman arranged for a maritime expedition called the Harriman Alaska Expedition comprising an elite community of scientists, artists, photographers, and naturalists to explore and document the Alaskan coast.
+The expedition spent two months traveling from Seattle, along the coast of Alaska, to Siberia, and back again.
+In many ways, the expedition was an intersection of 19th-century and 20th-century science.
 The expedition claimed to have discovered some 600 species that were new to science, including 38 new fossil species.
 They charted the geographic distribution of many species.
 They discovered an unmapped fiord and named several glaciers.
-John Muir and his friend Harriman who were members of this expedition were instrumental in governmental lobbying on National Park legislation says.
+John Muir and his friend Harriman, both of whom were members of the expedition, were instrumental in governmental lobbying on National Park legislation.
 The Harriman expedition was instrumental in documenting the extent of the glacier's retreat in 1899.

-John Muir was seeking corroboration of the continental glaciation theories of Louis Agassiz, whose controversial Etudes sur les Glaciers was published in 1840.
+Muir was seeking corroboration of the continental glaciation theories of Louis Agassiz, whose controversial Etudes sur les Glaciers was published in 1840.
 The year 1893 recorded the arrival of the first tourist ship at the entrance to the Bay, at Bartlett Cove, which over the years has become central to the tourist trade in the Glacier Bay.
 By 1916, the Grand Pacific Glacier was at the head of Tarr Inlet, about 65 mi from Glacier Bay's mouth.
 This is the fastest documented glacial retreat ever.
 In 1925, Glacier Bay was declared a national monument.

-For centuries, the Glacier Bay has been the home land of the Huna Tlingit native tribes of Alaska.
+For centuries, Glacier Bay has been the homeland of the Huna Tlingit native tribes of Alaska.
 Their oral traditions indicate being displaced by the last advance of the glacier.
 They continue to be part of the Bay residents and it is woven into the "tapestry of their lives".